 We believe that self-confidence, emotional intelligence and mindfulness are invaluable assets for future life.

 The house system encourages children to work as a team and to understand the value of contributing each point to their house’s total.
-The system also offers children the opportunity to engage with children in other year groups, working together in house contests such as House Bake Off and Orienteering competitions as well as numerous inter-house sporting competitions.
+The system also offers children the opportunity to engage with children in other year groups, working together in House contests such as the House Shout and House Orienteering competitions as well as numerous inter-house sporting competitions and House charity days.